aws-amplify/amplify-js/docs/media/pushNotifications_guide.md

  - On Xcode select your device and run by first using as Executable appName.app and this install the App on your device but it won't run (is ok, trust me)
  - On Product>Schema>Edit Schema on Run>Info tab on Executable section select Ask on Launch.
  - Click run button and select your app from the list.
+  - In case it fails to build, try clean the project shift + command + k
   ![alt text](./runningApp.gif "")

 ## Integration